Love this program! Thank you for caring about the children today and bringing this to many schools

 Here’s everything you need to know about Test Day:

-- Applications are completed by parents & students, and turned into the front office
+- Applications are completed by parents & students, and turned into the front office.

-- On test day students are called to the front office, where they are told it Drug Free Clubs test day and they are told where to go for testing.
+- On test day students are called to the front office, where they are told it is Drug Free Clubs test day and they are told where to go for testing.

-- The student arrives at the testing area, signs in, and is handed their application back (it has the parent’s signature as a consent to do the test that the collectors will need to see)
+- The student arrives at the testing area, signs in, and is handed their application back (it has the parent’s signature as a consent to do the test that the collectors will need to see).

 - The applicant sits down at computers or tablets to create their online DFCA account and take an anonymous survey.

 - Photo taking is the next station, where the student’s picture is taken and gets linked to the account just created.

 - On to the bathroom.
 Students show their signed application to the collector, and go in the bathroom alone.
 After filling a sample cup ½ way, they leave their sample in the restroom and come out to let the collector know they are finished.